- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for April 2020, which was the seventh month of fiscal year (FY) 2020.
+The following contains budget data for April 2021, which is the seventh month of fiscal year (FY) 2021.

-The cumulative deficit through the first seven months of FY20 was $950 billion larger than it was through the first seven months of FY19.
-The increase in the cumulative deficit reflects a $753 billion increase in outlays and a $197 billion decrease in revenues.
+The cumulative deficit for the first seven months of FY21 was $450 billion larger than it was through the first seven months of FY20.
+The increase in the cumulative deficit reflects a $748 billion increase in outlays that was only partially offset by a $298 billion increase in revenues.